victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 ![main thread call stack](images/main-thread.png "main thread call stack")

-At first glance, it looks like a worker thread bug (you know, real-world thread functions are a bit more complex than a given example), so let’s find and examine it.
+At first glance, it looks like a worker thread bug (you know, real-world thread functions are a bit more contrived than the given example), so let’s find and examine it.

 While the `std::thread` conveniently provides us a thread ID within its object internals, the RAW Win32 threads API won’t, so we might see the `WaitForSingleObjectEx` waiting on some handle with no idea about the thread ID.